Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 EFFECTIVENESS OF UVB 311 NM THERAPY AND CYCLOSPORINE IN PATIENTS WITH INSUFFICIENT RESPONSE TO TNF-a BLOCKERS

-1GBUZ Moscow Scientific and Practical Center for Dermatovenereology and Cosmetology, DZ, Moscow, 123104, Moscow; 2BU KhMAO-Yugra "Khanty-Mansiysk Clinical Dermatovenerological Dispensary", 628012, Khanty-Mansiysk
+1GBUZ Moscow Scientific and Practical Center of Dermatovenereology and Cosmetology, Moscow Healthcare Department, 123104, Moscow; 2BU KHMAO-Yugra “Khanty-Mansiysk Clinical Dermatovenerological Dispensary”, 628012, Khanty-Mansiysk

-The article presents data on the effectiveness of the use of narrow-band 311 nm phototherapy and low doses of cyclosporine in patients receiving biological therapy with TNF-a blockers with the “escape” effect (PASI 50).
-The study showed that the inclusion of narrow-band phototherapy and cyclosporine in the complex makes it possible to achieve PASI 75 and PASI 100.
-As a result of monitoring the safety of the combined method, no undesirable effects were noted in the short term (1 year).
+The article presents data on the effectiveness of narrowband 311 nm phototherapy and low doses of cyclosporine in patients receiving biological therapy with TNF-a blockers with an “escape” effect (PASI 50).
+The study showed that the inclusion of narrow-band phototherapy and cyclosporine in the complex allows one to achieve PASI 75 and PASI 100.
+As a result of monitoring the safety of the combined method, the absence of undesirable effects in the short term (1 year) was noted.

-Key words: severe psoriasis; narrowband 311 nm phototherapy; cyclosporine; TNF blockers, PASI 75, PASI 100.
+Key words: severe psoriasis; narrowband 311 nm phototherapy; cyclosporine; TNF-a blockers, PASI 75, PASI 100.

-For correspondence: Serov Dmitry Nikolaevich, Ph.D. honey. sciences, head. otd. provision of specialized assistance; Moscow Scientific and Practical Center for Dermatovenereology and Cosmetology of the Department of Health, 123104, Moscow.
+For correspondence: Serov Dmitry Nikolaevich, Ph.D. honey. sciences, head dept. providing specialized assistance; Moscow Scientific and Practical Center for Dermatovenereology and Cosmetology of the Department of Health, 123104, Moscow.
 Email: [email protected]

 Loading...Loading...